phluxor/docs/en/guide/index.md

 - [Timeout](/en/features/timeout_reciving_message.html) - How to set a timeout for receiving messages?
 - [Future](/en/features/future.html) - How to get the result of an actor's processing?
 - [Behavior](/en/features/behavior.html) - How to change the state of an actor?
+- Typed Channel - How to use typed channels?
 - Middleware - What is middleware?
 - Reentrancy - How to handle reentrancy?
 - Router - How to route messages to actors?